Carlos Julio Martínez

-Carlos Julio Martínez Rivas (born 4 February 1994), known as Carlos Julio in Spain, is a Dominican professional footballer who plays for the Dominican Republic national team.
+Carlos Julio Martínez Rivas (born 4 February 1994), known as Carlos Julio in Spain, is a Dominican professional footballer who plays for Spanish club Atlético Baleares and the Dominican Republic national team.
 Mainly a right-back, he can also play as a midfielder.

 Club career

 Born in Santo Domingo Este, Carlos Julio emigrated to Barcelona in 2000 and was in FC Barcelona's La Masia academy until 2013, when he signed for Villarreal CF. He represented their third and reserve teams in Tercera División and Segunda División B respectively, before on 9 July 2016 signing a two-year deal with Marbella FC of the latter.

 On 9 July 2018, Carlos Julio joined fellow third division side CD Mirandés.
 On 18 July of the following year, after achieving promotion to Segunda División, he renewed his contract for a further campaign.

-On 14 August 2021, he joined Polish I liga side Miedź Legnica on a one-year deal.
+On 14 August 2021, Carlos Julio joined Polish I liga side Miedź Legnica on a one-year deal.
 On 30 January 2023, he left the club after amicably terminating his contract.

+In September 2024, Carlos Julio returned to Atlético Baleares.